-- Exam 1 (Units 1-3.5): Available via Moodle Friday, September 20 Saturday, September 21 as a 90 minute timed test. - Exam 2 (Units 3.6-5.5): Available via Moodle Friday, October 25 Saturday, October 26 as a 90 minute timed test. - Exam 3 (Units 5.6-6.3: Available via Moodle Friday, November 14 Saturday, November 15 as a 90 minute timed test. - Final Exam (Units 1-7): Available via Moodle Friday, December 6 Saturday, December 7 as a 120 minute timed test.
+- Exam 1 (Units 1-3): Available via Moodle Friday, June 13 Saturday, June 14 as a 90 minute timed test. - Exam 2 (Units 4-6): Available via Moodle Friday, July 18 Saturday, July 19 as a 90 minute timed test. - Final Exam (Units 1-7): Available via Moodle Monday, July 29 Tuesday, July 30 as a 150 minute timed test.

 Each exam will become available at 8:00 AM (EST) on the first designated day and close at 11:59 PM (EST) on the following evening.
-You will also have an addition 30 minutes designated for scanning and submitting your work.

 Prior notice is preferred if an exam cannot be taken on the required date.
 Make-up policy for missing a test: (1) Reasonable notice for anticipated absences (preferably 1 week in advance) is preferred.
 (2) Emergency absences must be reported as soon as possible.
 That said - in cases of emergency, our class should be the lowest priority.
 Take care of yourself, family, etc. first and foremost.
 I will not require you to complete a missing exam until you feel able (within reason).
 (3) If the absence is excused, coordination will be necessary between you and the instructor to arrange an appropriate alternative testing window.
-(4) Make-ups due to oversleeping, car trouble, or any other excuse not approved by the University will be subject to instructor availability.
+(4) Make-ups due to oversleeping, car trouble, or any other excuse not approved by the University will be subject to instructor discretion and availability.

-Attendance: Please consult https://policies.ncsu.edu/regulation/reg-02-20-03-attendance-regulations/.
-Since this is an asynchronous course, you are responsible for watching lecture videos, submitting homework on time, completing exams during on the designated exam days, and communicating with me via email/office hours/etc. No attendance is taken.
-Plan accordingly!
+Attendance: As this course is a distance course, no attendance is taken.
+Since this is an asynchronous course, you are responsible for watching lecture videos, submitting homework on time, completing exams during on the designated exam days, and communicating with me via email/office hours/etc. Plan accordingly!